Anthroposophy in Hawkes Bay

 Odds and Evens

-Over the next two weeks, I would like to look at the simple idea of odds and evens that fascinated the famous Greek philosopher Pythagoras, who related them to space and time.
+Over the next few weeks, I would like to look at the simple idea of odds and evens that fascinated the famous Greek philosopher Pythagoras (570 to 495 BC), who related them to 'space' and 'time'.

-The name Pythagoras originates from Ancient Greek, combining Pythios (a name for the god Apollo) and agora (meaning "marketplace" or "assembly").
-Together, the name translates roughly to "spoken by the Pythian [Apollo]" or "oracle of the marketplace," honouring the god associated with wisdom and prophecy.
+The name Pythagoras originates from Pythios (a name for the god Apollo) and agora (meaning "marketplace" or "assembly").
+Together, the name translates roughly to "spoken by the Pythian [Apollo]" or "oracle of the marketplace," honouring the god Apollo, associated with wisdom and prophecy.

 Apollo and Dionysus are complementary half-brothers in Greek mythology.

-Dionysus, god of wine, ritual madness, and theatre, represents raw emotion, instinct, and the unconscious mind, embodying passion, ecstasy, and chaos.
+Dionysus, god of theatre, wine, ritual madness (as the lack of conformity of the newly developing EGO was perceived).
+He represents raw emotion, instinct, and the unconscious mind, embodying passion, ecstasy, and chaos.

 Rather than rivals, the ancient Greeks viewed them as essential counterparts whose energies balanced one another, particularly in the arts and at the oracle of Delphi.